antrea-io/antrea/docs/design/ovs-pipeline.md

 3. table=100, priority=0 actions=goto_table:105
 ```

-Also similar to the [EgressDefaultTable], this table is also used to implement
+Similar to the [EgressDefaultTable], this table is also used to implement
 Antrea-native policy ingress rules that are created in the Baseline Tier.
 Since the Baseline Tier is meant to be enforced after K8s NetworkPolicies, the
 corresponding flows will be created at a lower priority than K8s default drop flows.